eru123/pepe-mangareader/README.md

 # NOTICE
-This project is not maintained anymore, and there will no updates from the future.
+This project is not maintained anymore, and there will no further updates from the future.

 # mangareader